Nadrin/Quartz/README.md

 To work with complex 3D scenes use the `scene2qml` tool.
 It converts an input scene file into QML-defined `Entity` hierarchy and extracts individual meshes, and textures into separate files.
 The resulting QML file can then be imported by using the [`EntityLoader`](https://doc.qt.io/qt-5/qml-qt3d-core-entityloader.html) node.

-Conversion quality depends on input file format and complexity of a particular scene.
+Conversion quality depends on the input file format and complexity of a particular scene.
 The resulting QML file can be further edited by hand to supplement certain information, like some `Material` attributes.

 ## Building